Roald87/TwinCatChangelog/tc3_changelog.md

 - The license dongle is only disabled for the active project variant or group [InfoSys](https://infosys.beckhoff.com/content/1033/variant_management/6325850379.html?id=1933378558029834697)

 ## Version 4024.10

+**Usage of this version is not recommended due to some issues.
+[Source](https://community.developer.bosch.com/t5/Knowledge-base/TwinCAT-XAE-version-overview/ta-p/48982#EN).**

 ### Features